Doesn’t a marriage license mean the government controls marriages?

 by Stephen Harper Years ago, when I was in college, I had an assignment to write a formal paper on some aspect of how government regulations affected society.
 The paper could be on just about anything, so since I was interested in the automobile industry, I decided to write about how safety regulations had affected…

 by Wayne S. Walker Women who claim the right over their bodies to choose abortion are violating the rights of another body within their own.
-A few weeks ago, we were driving in traffic behind a car with a bumper sticker which said, “Choice.
+A few weeks ago, we were driving in traffic behind a car with a bumper sticker that said, “Choice.
 What a Beautiful Right.”
 I assume that nearly everyone has seen…

 by Wayne S. Walker “All the kings of the earth shall praise You, O LORD, when they hear the words of Your mouth’ (Psalm 138:4).
 While we understand that God’s greatest gift to mankind involves salvation through Jesus Christ, we know that His plan for our lives here on this earth also includes civil government…